Dagaare language: Consonants

-Dagaare consonants on a general scale contains twenty-five consonants and two glides, aka semi-consonants where the certain counterparts may differ.
-Such as the /h/, /l/, and /m/ counter-part glottal-implosives from Dagaare in its Northern dialect (Burkina Faso).
+Ghanaian Dagaare has twenty-five consonants and two glides (semi-vowels).
+Glottalized /ˀh/, /ˀl/, and /ˀm/ occur in the northern dialect of Burkina Faso.

 Grammar

 Tone

 Dagaare is a tonal language with a two-level tone system with a downstep high tone.
 The Dagaare tone has two basic functions, namely a lexical and a grammatical function.
 Its lexical function concerns differences in lexical semantics, such that differing in tone but not in morphosyntactic form triggers different semantics.
 Its grammatical function is responsible for cases in which different tone markings on a segment result in different semantics of that expression.